jreo03/g-rcp2/README.md

 ### Current Acknowledged Issues

 * Car engine is a little more glitchy and needs to be "fixed" more often.
-* Torque/power graph does not display properly.
 * In-app documentation is not updated to the most recent changes.
 * Controls are buggy:
   * Touch/accelerometer controls need to be re-implemented.
-  * Steering assist needs to be re-enabled (right now it is ignored).
   * On Android, analog trigger values (taken from a DualShock 4) rest at 50% instead of 0%.
 This issue is not present on Linux.
-* Config menus still overlap when multiple are selected.